Blog>Trade>Starting a Business>How to start a window cleaning business

 How to start a window cleaning business

 With very low start-up costs, it's no surprise you're thinking about starting a window cleaning business of your own.
-Here are the ins and outs of becoming your own boss and what you need to do to kick-start your own window cleaning business.
+Here are the ins and outs of what you need to do to kick-start your own window-cleaning business.

-In 2022, over 230,000 homeowners up and down the UK searched for a window cleaner*.
-This shows there’s a need for window cleaning businesses on Checkatrade.
+In 2023, over 207,000 people in the UK searched for a window cleaner on Checkatrade alone*.
+This shows that there is a need for window cleaning businesses on Checkatrade.

 We also have a number of FREE business templates to save you time and give you a helping hand: